Sevier County High School

 Sevier County High School is a public high school in Sevierville, Tennessee.
 It is part of the Sevier County Schools district.
+Notable alumni include country singer Dolly Parton and the founder of Sugarlands Distilling Company, Edward (Ned) Vickers.

 Demographics

 The ethnic makeup of the school is approximately 76.8% Non-Hispanic White, 19.0% Hispanic or Latino, 1.8% Asian, 1.5% Black or African American, 0.3% Native American, 0.2% Pacific Islander, and 0.5% from two or more races.
 Approximately 53.0% of the students are male and 47.0% are female.

 Athletics

 The school's mascot is the Smoky Bear, and its colors are purple and white.
 The school competes in the Tennessee Secondary School Athletic Association (TSSAA), and offers the following sports: